API

 A page with a link to an app and its configuration

-You can also inspect and adjust the configuration from the Dashboards page:
+Additionally, you can inspect and adjust the configuration in the Customer Portal on the Dashboards page:

 1. In the Gcore Customer Portal, navigate to FastEdge > Dashboard.